Wolverhampton station: History

-The present Wolverhampton station dates from 1964 to 1967 when the High Level station was completely rebuilt by the architect Ray Moorcroft as part of the modernisation programme which saw the West Coast Main Line electrified.
+The since-replaced Wolverhampton station dated from 1964 when the High Level station was completely rebuilt by the architect Ray Moorcroft as part of a modernisation programme that saw the West Coast Main Line electrified.
 It consisted of three through platforms (the present platforms 1, 2 and 3).
 As part of this scheme, most services on the OW&WR route from Shrewsbury were diverted here from Low Level (though a few peak-hour trains continued to serve the latter until March 1968); these then continued to Birmingham New Street via the Stour Valley line rather than via the ex-GWR line to Birmingham Snow Hill as before.
 In the 1980s, a parcels siding was converted into a south-facing bay platform (the present platform 5), and a new north-facing bay was constructed (the present platform 6).

 In 1987 twelve different horse sculptures by Kevin Atherton, titled Iron Horse, were erected between New Street station and Wolverhampton, including one at the southern end of platforms 2 and 3.

-More recently (in 2004), a new through platform (platform 4) was constructed on the site of infrequently-used sidings.
+More recently, in 2004, a new through platform (platform 4) was constructed on the site of infrequently used sidings.
 This has greatly enhanced the capacity of the station.
-A new footbridge was also constructed, to allow access to the new platform but also to improve access to the existing ones.
+A new footbridge was also constructed, to enable access to the new platform as well as improving access to the existing ones.
 A proposal for a more comprehensive redevelopment of the station and surrounding area was announced on 18 October 2006.

-Work on the £150 million redevelopment of the station finally began in 2018, and was expected to be completed in 2020, it will eventually include an extension of the West Midland Metro.
-However delays caused by COVID-19 requirements caused the work to be delayed.
-Demolition of the 1960s buildings began in May 2020 with the first part of the new station opening the same month.
+Work on the £150 million redevelopment of the station finally began in 2018 and was expected to be completed in 2020 and include an extension of the West Midland Metro.
+However, COVID-19 requirements caused the work to be delayed.
+Demolition of the 1960s buildings began in May 2020, with the first part of the new station opening the same month.
 The new station building was fully opened in June 2021, a year later than originally planned.
+Its aluminium façade is in black and gold, the traditional colours of Wolverhampton Wanderers.

+Despite the new station building, the platforms and structures from the 1960s station building remain largely untouched.
+As of 2025, there are no confirmed plans to refurbish those structures or to bring them into keeping with the new concourse.

-Management of the station transferred from Virgin Trains West Coast to West Midlands Trains franchise in April 2018.
+Management of the station transferred from Virgin Trains to the West Midlands Trains franchise in April 2018.

 Services

-Typical weekday operations are as follows:
+The station is currently served by four train operating companies, with general off-peak services as follows (in trains per hour/day):